Any element of a charge that adds to the seriousness of the situation (e.g. violence or dishonesty)

 A guest may be either: any non-student on University premises under a student's supervision or any UNH student present in a student's room or apartment.
 Students are responsible for the behavior of their guests and may be held accountable for their actions.

 A hearing body consisting of 2 faculty/staff and 1 student member, designated to determine whether or not a student is responsible code of conduct violations.

 Hosting an alcohol gathering:

-Occurs when one or more individuals who are not the assigned residents of a room or apartment are present where prohibited drinking and/or drug use has occurred. (see SCC C.12.g and C.11.f)
+Occurs when two or more individuals who are not the assigned residents of a room or apartment are present where prohibited drinking and/or drug use has occurred. (see SCC C.12.g and C.11.f)